jean-cih/jean-cih/README.md

 -  🔭 I'm currently learning **Backend Web Development** 🙋‍♂️and improving my **Data Structure** and **Algorithm** skills👨‍💻.

--  👀 I’m interested in Open Source Projects and Technical Writing (italic).
+-  👀 I’m interested in Open Source Projects and Technical Writing.

 -  🌱 My hometown is Minusinsk, and now i live in Novosibirsk.